|

 Scientific name: Omphalotus illudens (Schwein.)
-H.E.

-Derivation of name: Illudens means "deceiving" although
+Illudens means "deceiving" although

-Synonyms: Clitocybe illudens Schwein.
+Synonyms: Clitocybe illudens (Schwein.)
+Sacc.

 Common name(s): Jack O' Lantern mushroom; False